-

 Feeling in a medieval state of mind, I thought I would share this antique beauty with you all tonight.
 Sometimes it is just healthy to escape the modern world, and what better way to do it than through music?
 Consider this then, a meditation to cleanse yourself of the ills of modernity at least for a while.

+Popular tradition concerning this Marian antiphon is that it was written to be used by the crusaders.
 It has also been attributed to Adhémar, Bishop of Podium (Puy-en-Velay), whence it has been styled Antiphona de Podio (Anthem of Le Puy).
 Adhémar was the first to ask permission to go on the crusade, and the first to receive the cross from Pope Urban II.
 Before his departure, towards the end of October, 1096, he composed the war-song of the crusade, in which he asked the intercession of the Queen of Heaven, the Salve Regina (Migne, Dict. des Croisades , s. v.
 Adhémar).

 Salve, Regina, mater misericordiae;